Falling in love with academia and then rising to overcome burnout: My career story

 But somewhere along the way, I have realised that I didn’t want another full time job like the one that I left.
 One where you are always overcommitted at 155%, where you can’t let any work balls drop as there is no one else to pick them up, and where you technically have flexibility to work around your children, but it’s just that- you are always working around them- at all hours!

 So I think it’s time to test the waters outside of academia.
 I've never really felt like I fitted in there- I'm always on the outer- being a psychology researcher in the predominantly sociological field of education, and being the only one with an education background among my research colleagues.
-A few years ago I tried using this to my advantage, but it's hard when there is no one else like you out there.
-Most of all, I’ve realised that I am not that 5% of researchers who will get the big ARC and NHMRC grants, and without the teaching and leadership to give me a sense of achievement, the rejection from journals and granting bodies is starting to become a bit much.
-I also have a desire to use some of my other skills in research translation and impact, and to work at a faster pace, and in more innovative ways, that just don’t fit within the academic job description.
+A few years ago I tried using this to my advantage, to be the 'other' in the team that could bring that perspective, but it's hard when there is no one else like you out there.
+Most of all, I’ve realised that I am not that 5% of researchers who will get the big ARC and NHMRC grants.
+I've also realised that I loved the creativity, autonomy, and focus on ideas around research, but the sorts of projects that get funded wouldn't let me do that work.
+And- a big one- I've realised that writing papers doesn't actually do anything much for people in the real world.
+I'm not very passionate about actually doing things that will help people's wellbeing rather than just writing about it in a journal article!
+I want to use my skills in research translation and impact, work at a faster pace, in more innovative ways, that just don’t fit within the academic job description- and do this within flexible, family friendly work hours.
 It’s been a great 15 years, but I think I’m ready to move on…

 Leaving academia can be a really lonely journey to embark on- you can’t really talk to your colleagues about it- they still want to stay in.
 And unless your partner has a PhD, they don’t really understand either.
 There is no clear path to follow in leaving academia (unlike the very clear path in!), and it’s hard to know what to do next.
 After putting myself out there, I've had some really interesting conversations with others who had left academia, done their own thing, or worked in industry.
 Everyone seems to say that it's hard, but worth it.